The National Gender and Development Resource Program

 The implementation of the NGRP, including its strategic interventions, indicators, targets to be pursued, and advisory and capacity-building services, is indicated in the PCW Strategic Plan 2017-2022.
 Moreover, the PCW was certified as ISO 9001-2015 compliant in December 2019, covering its three core processes, namely:

 - GAD plan and budget review and endorsement/acceptance; and

 - provision of appropriate and strategic GAD TA i.e. responsive GAD TA and GAD information and referral services.

 To satisfy the requirements of the ISO 9001-2015 standards, PCW developed a Quality Management Manual.
-The Manual sets out the standards in the provision of GAD-related technical assistance.
-These recent developments served as the bases to update the existing functions of the NGRP.
+The Manual sets out the standards for the provision of GAD-related technical assistance.
+These recent developments served as the bases for updating the existing functions of the NGRP.

-Since its inception in 2013, the NGRP has resulted to numerous gains in terms of PCW’s efforts in assisting its stakeholders in their GAD mainstreaming journey, as well in advancing the advocacy and strengthening the implementation of MCW.
+Since its inception in 2013, the NGRP has resulted in numerous gains in terms of PCW’s efforts in assisting its stakeholders in their GAD mainstreaming journey, advancing the advocacy, and strengthening the implementation of MCW.

 The updated NGRP has three main components for its operationalization: